afeins19/obsdian/classNotes/(472) Operating Systems/Processes/CPU Scheduling.md

 ![[Screen Shot 2024-02-07 at 10.28.53 AM.png]]

 # I/O Burst
-the amount of time a process waits for input-output before needing CPI time
+the amount of time a process waits for input-output before needing CPU time
 - after the i/o burst, the process goes into the ready queue for the next cpu

 # CPU Scheduler